What do the hearing test results categories mean?

 There are four fixed categories of result and all workplace hearing tests will be assigned one of these.

 This is the 'everything is normal' result.
 It means that for the attendee's age, their hearing is normal.
 That doesn't automatically mean the hearing is excellent as if they are older then normal age-related losses will almost inevitably be present, but for their age it is where it should be.
-All is good and nothing further is required until their next test is due in no more than three years.
+After their second test, Category 1 people are normally tested every three years.

 This one means their hearing is below the expected standards for their age and gender - it is poorer than it should be.
 If there is no medical history supporting this loss, such as it being previously diagnosed or some other medical condition which impacts on hearing, then the recommendation is that this one is referred to a medical professional for further examination to try and determine the cause of the losses and if any treatments are available.
 It is important that Category 3 people wear hearing protection in high noise areas to stop any ongoing deterioration.